seaneagan/rate_limit/README.md

  .transform(new Throttler(const Duration(milliseconds: 100)))
  .forEach(updatePosition);

-// Execute `renewToken` on click, but not more than once every 5 minutes. querySelector('.interactive').onClick
+// Execute `renewToken` on click, but not more than once every 5 seconds. querySelector('.interactive').onClick
  .transform(new Throttler(const Duration(seconds: 5), trailing: false))
  .forEach(renewToken);